emberjs/rfcs/text/1060-tracked-promise.md

     isResolved: boolean;
     isRejected: boolean;

-    // allows TrackedPromises to be awaited
+    // allows TrackedAsyncStates to be awaited
     then(/* ... */): PromiseLike</* ... */>
 }
 ```